oiax/tgweb/README.md

 ### `embedded-only` property

-When the value of the `embedded-only` property of an article is set to `true`, it is not converted into a full HTML file, but is used only for embedding in a page:
+When the value of the `embedded-only` property of an article is set to `true`, it is not converted into a full HTML file, but is used only for embedding in a page or segment:

 ```html
 ---